canonical/charm-relation-interfaces/mongodb_client/README.md

-# `postgresql-client`
+# `mongodb_client`

 ## Usage

-This relation interface describes the expected behaviour of any charm claiming to be able to interact with a PostgreSQL database.
+This relation interface describes the expected behaviour of any charm claiming to be able to interact with a MongoDB database.
-Our intent to have different interface names with `<database>-client` pattern (like `mongodb-client`) and the same validation rules for multiple databases (e.g. MySQL, PostgreSQL, MongoDB, etc).
+Our intent to have different interface names with `<database>_client` pattern (like `mongodb_client`) and the same validation rules for multiple databases (e.g. MySQL, PostgreSQL, MongoDB, etc).

 In most cases, this will be accomplished using the database provider library, although charm developers are free to provide alternative libraries as long as they fulfil the behavioural and schematic requirements described in this document.